UDC-GAC/SeQual/README.md

 * **Reading of FASTA format datasets:** Allows to read datasets of sequences in FASTA format.
 * **Reading of FASTQ format datasets:** Allows to read datasets of sequences in FASTA format.
 * **Reading of paired-end FASTA format datasets:** Allows to read datasets of paired-end sequences in FASTA format.
-The sequences must be separated in two different files.
+The sequences must be separated in two different input files.
 * **Reading of paired-end FASTQ format datasets:** Allows to read datasets of paired-end sequences in FASTA format.
-The sequences must be separated in two different files.
+The sequences must be separated in two different input files.
-* **Writing of resulting sequences:** Allows to write the resulting sequences after the operations in the indicated route, generating two different folders in case of paired-end datasets.
-This type of writing is done by default, writing the result in several text files.
+* **Writing of resulting sequences:** Allows to write the resulting sequences after the operations in the indicated path, generating two different folders in case of paired-end datasets.
+This type of writing is done by default, writing the result in several output text files.
-* **Writing of resulting sequences to an individual file:** Allows to write the resulting sequences after operations to an individual file (with the same format as the input) in the indicated path, or to two files in case of paired-end datasets.
+* **Writing of resulting sequences to an individual file:** Allows to write the resulting sequences after the operations to a single output file in the indicated path, or in to two output files in case of paired-end datasets.
-* **Configure Apache Spark's execution mode:** Allows to configure Spark's execution mode, being local[*] by default (which implies using all the available cores in the machine where the work is executed).
+* **Configure Spark execution mode:** Allows to configure the master URL for Spark, being local[*] by default (which implies using all the available cores in the machine where SeQual is executed).
 * **Configure the level of log shown to the user:** Allows to configure the log level shown to the user by Spark and other libraries.
 The default level is ERROR.
-* **Generation and reading of a parameter specification file:** Allows to generate a template file where the operations to be carried out can be specified, as well as the necessary parameters for them.
+* **Generation and reading of a properties file:** Allows to generate a template file where the operations to be carried out can be specified, as well as the necessary parameters for them.

 ## How to use SeQual-CMD